Dev/staging/prod

 5 Replies

 Hi Denis, a con would be that you’d have to piece together statistics from multiple projects vs filtering from one export + dashboards + managing multiple API keys.
 Otherwise I’d say it depends on how you guys run your setup and your individual preferences.
 There’s no hard advantages or disadvantages and we see teams doing both.
 I can see why it might be practical/clean to use different projects.
+We as a team have a preference for tagging but I’d be interested to hear how other people think about it + how we could make this even better.
+We’re considering adding tags in some of the other features, too (such as prompt mgmt) to make it easier to separate the dev lifecycle in these, too.

 If you never need to see production and development data together though, then separating them by project would eliminate the need to filter, right?